 Filters let you focus on a specific part of your data.
 It could be a period or time, a certain country or a number of countries, or any other segment of a dimension in your data.

-The filters live in the filter bar.
+The filters are in the filter bar.

 To add a filter, drag a dimension from the dimension panel to the filter bar, or click a dimension and select

-Alternatively click on the
+Alternatively, click the

 + button in the filter bar.

-If the names of your values are long, you can widen the filter menu above by clicking the
+Pencil icon in the bottom left of the filter menu.
+Additionally, if the names of your values are long, you can widen the filter menu above by clicking the

 Width icon in the bottom right.